0x Protocol Exchange Review

 0x Protocol Exchange Liquidity

 As for 0x Protocol Exchange, on the date of first writing this review (24 February 2021), the 24 hour trading volume was USD 36.8 million (according to information from coinmarketcap.com).
-On the date of last updating this review (12 September 2021), the trading volume had decreased to USD 26.9 million.
+On the date of last updating this review (2 December 2021), the trading volume was USD 23 million.